 Since the Spring of 2003 I have been researching and preparing a critical edition of Franco Faccio’s little known opera Amleto (1865 rev. 1871).

-In October 2014, Opera Southwest will be mounting the first production in over 143 years.
+In October 2014, Opera Southwest in Albuquerque NM will be mounting the first production in over 143 years (October 26, 31, Nov.
+2).
+This will be preceded by a concert performance, with piano, with the Baltimore Concert Opera (October 2, 5th).

 In conjunction with Casa Ricordi I have prepared and edited the critical edition of this work, and hold exclusive performance rights.